kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 connect with k other nodes and you have t many relationships in the pattern you are searching, you are asking a system to search through k^t many possible combinations and exponential functions are scary.
-We have been advocating the integration of 2 specific techniques to be integrated into systems: (i) factorization; and (ii) worst-case optimal joins.
+We have been advocating the integration of 2 specific techniques into the query processors of GDBMSs: (i) factorization; and (ii) worst-case optimal joins.
-Both of these techniques are specifically designed for many-to-many growing joins and have integrated them in Kùzu.
-But this needs to wait for my next two blog posts.
+Both of these techniques are specifically designed for many-to-many growing joins and we have integrated them in Kùzu.
+Stay tuned for for my next two posts on this.

 ### Feature 3: Recursive Join Queries
 This is probably the most obvious feature where GDBMSs should excel in.
 First, objectively